hxtree/galaxyops/services/dialogue-service/public/en/acts/1_cradle/README.md

    broken heart and passes away during winter.
 3. Despite his grief and loneliness, Meeku stays true to his promise and continues to farm the land and train by himself.
-Four and a half years later, he returns from his training in the forest only to find his home in flames and his brother missing.
+Four and a half years later, he returns from his training in the forest only to find his home in flames.
 4. Meeku confronts a group of soldiers who surrounded him, demanding to know his brother's whereabouts.
 They engage in a battle, and Meeku emerges victorious.
    But in the fight, he encounters a mysterious beast that he had only heard